bozeman42/Weekend-5-Challenge/README.md

 1. Download this project.
 2. `npm install`
 3. `npm start`
-4. If it says 'listening on port 5000' and 'mongoose is connected' you are ready to go!
+4. If it says `listening on port 5000` and `mongoose is connected` you are ready to go!

 ### Completed Features